tnowad/type-chat/documents/Skill_Required.md

-# The skills required for this project include:
+# The skills required for this project include

 1. Strong knowledge of TypeScript and JavaScript
 2. Familiarity with React and its concepts